-- 1. If elections to the committee are required under this constitution, all members must be notified at least 28 clear days ahead of the election that nominations are requested and the closing date for the receipt of such nominations shall be at least 21 clear days after this notice is given. - 2.
-If a resolution requiring the consent of two-thirds of the members will be proposed at the general meeting then all members must be notified at least 21 clear days ahead of that meeting. - 3.
-The minimum period of notice required to hold any general meeting of the charity (other than to consider a resolution for which a two-thirds majority of the members is needed) is fourteen clear days from the date on which the notice is deemed to have been given. - 4.
-A general meeting may be called by shorter notice, if it is so agreed by all the members entitled to attend and vote. - 5.
-The notice must specify the date, time and place of the meeting and the general nature of the business to be transacted.
-If the meeting is to be an annual general meeting, the notice must say so. - 6.
-The notice must be given to all the members and to the trustees.
+- (1) If elections to the committee are required under this constitution, all members must be notified at least 28 clear days ahead of the election that nominations are requested and the closing date for the receipt of such nominations shall be at least 21 clear days after this notice is given. - (2) If a resolution requiring the consent of two- thirds of the members will be proposed at the AGM or SGM, then all members must be notified at least 21 clear days ahead of that meeting. - (3) The minimum period of notice required to hold any SGMs of the charity (other than to consider a resolution for which a two-thirds majority of the members is needed) is fourteen clear days from the date on which the notice is deemed to have been given. - (4) An SGM may be called by shorter notice, if it is so agreed by all the members entitled to attend and vote. - (5) The notice must specify the date, time and place of the meeting and the general nature of the business to be transacted.
+If the meeting is to be an annual general meeting, the notice must say so. - (6) The notice must be given to all the members and to the trustees.

-12. Quorum
+13. Quorum

-- 1. No business shall be transacted at any general meeting unless a quorum is present. - 2.
-A quorum is: - a.
-5 members entitled to vote upon the business to be conducted at the meeting; or - b. one tenth of the total membership at the time, whichever is the greater. - 3.
-If: - a. a quorum is not present within half an hour from the time appointed for the meeting; or - b. during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine. - 4.
-The trustees must re-convene the meeting and must give at least seven clear days' notice of the re-convened meeting stating the date, time and place of the meeting. - 5.
-If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.
+- (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) 5 members present in person or by proxy who are entitled to vote upon the business to be conducted at the meeting. - (b) one tenth of the total membership at the time, whichever is the greater - (3) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present the meeting shall be adjourned to such time and place as the trustees shall determine. - (4) The trustees must re-convene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time, and place of the meeting. - (5) If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting

-13. Chair
+14. Chair

-- 1. General meetings shall be chaired by the person who has been elected as Chair. - 2.
-If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a trustee nominated by the trustees shall chair the meeting. - 3.
-If there is only one trustee present and willing to act, he or she shall chair the meeting. - 4.
-If no trustee is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present and entitled to vote must choose one of their number to chair the meeting.
+(1) General meetings shall be chaired by the person who has been elected as Chair.

+- (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting the Vice-Chair shall chair the meeting.
+If neither the Chair nor the Vice-Chair is present then a trustee nominated by the trustees present will chair the meeting. - (3) If there is only one trustee present and willing to act, he or she shall chair the meeting. - (4) If no trustee is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present and entitled to vote must choose one of their number to chair the meeting.

-14. Adjournments
+15. Adjournments